Argentine peso moneda corriente

 The peso moneda corriente was a non-convertible Argentine paper currency which circulated between 9 January 1826, and 4 November 1881.
+It was worth eight reales.
 Its symbol was $m/c.
 It was also known as the peso papel (paper money).

+It was also known by the name of the peso papel as opposed to the Peso Fuerte ($F) and the gold or silver coins of previous issues.
+It circulated almost exclusively in the Buenos Aires Province, since in the interior of the country only metallic coins were used during that time, such as the old Bolivian silver peso, and also, to a lesser extent, coins from other countries.
+“It was the role of the province of Buenos Aires –or current currency- that really imposed the monetary practices, evicting silver and gold from circulation.”

+Overview

+The peso moneda corriente was not the first paper money issued in Argentina as the Banco de Buenos Aires had already issued paper money in 1822, but it was convertible into cash.
+The inconvertibility decreed in January 1826 was due to the economic problems caused by the War in Brazil.
+There was an exception: the period from January 3, 1867, to May 17, 1876, in which it was convertible at the rate of $m/c 25 = $F 1 at the Exchange Office of the Banco de la Provincia de Buenos Aires.
+The return of inconvertibility was due to the exchange rate run caused by the crisis of the 70s. gold first and the strong peso later.

-The peso moneda corriente was introduced at par with the peso fuerte ($F) but was devalued several times during its life.
+The peso moneda corriente was introduced at par with the peso fuerte ($F) but gradually depreciated relative to it during its life.
 In the period from 3 January 1867 to 17 May 1876, the peso moneda corriente could be converted to gold, at the rate $ m/c 25 = $F1, in the Oficina de Cambios (exchange office) of the Banco de la Provincia de Buenos Aires.
 The office closed in 1876 because the people exchanged pesos for gold in large quantities.
 The peso moneda corriente was replaced by the peso moneda nacional at the rate of 25 pesos moneda corriente = 1 peso moneda nacional.

 During the period the peso moneda corriente was in use, currencies from other countries were also used (especially the Bolivian boliviano).

+The peso moneda corriente was replaced by the "Peso Oro Sellado" or gold weight at a rate of $m/c 25 = o$s 1 as of November 1881, at that time also equal to the Argentine peso moneda nacional.
+Article 13 of Law 1,130 -which established the gold weight- mandated that "Issuing Banks that exist in the Republic must, within two years of enactment of this Law, renew all their issuance in banknotes, to national currency".